uzh-bf/klicker-uzh/README.md

 >
 > Please navigate to the [dev branch](https://github.com/uzh-bf/klicker-uzh/tree/dev) for the older [KlickerUZH v2.0](https://app.klicker.uzh.ch/), which will be available until the end of 2023.
 To migrate to KlickerUZH v3.0, start the [migration process](https://manage.klicker.uzh.ch/migration).

 `klicker-uzh` is the code repository of the [KlickerUZH](https://www.klicker.uzh.ch/) open-source audience interaction platform.
-KlickerUZH is developed by the Teaching Center of the Department of Banking and Finance at the University of Zurich, Switzerland.
+KlickerUZH is developed by the Teaching Center of the Department of Finance at the University of Zurich, Switzerland.

 ![Klicker Screenshot Timeline](apps/docs/static/img/question_pool_mac.png)